renovatebot/renovate/lib/datasource/readme.md

 ### getPreset

-This function is supported by npm and github for retrieving a Renovate preset.
+This function is supported by npm, github and gitlab for retrieving a Renovate preset.